Niveamans/Frontend/README.md

 - Export FHIR resources
 - Develop an interface for the patient to be able to manage their appointments
 - Interface doubles as a Electronic health record that adheres to current FHIR standards
+- Integration with electronic health record systems
+- Appointment scheduling and management
+- Secure messaging between patients and providers
+- Patient portal for self-service features and information access

 ## Technologies Used